-We encourage parents who are able to volunteer throughout the year to start the DBS process as soon as possible in September.
-Any applications after this will only be processed half-termly.
+We encourage parents who can volunteer throughout the year to start the DBS process as soon as possible in September.
+Any applications after this will only be processed halftermly.
 Please contact the school office for more information.
 We look forward to hearing from you.